enriquepablo/peer/doc/entities.rst

 All the inputs in these forms are required: leaving one of them empty will trigger a validation error, and the user will be prompted to fill in the missing value.
-Additionally, the system will check that the entered metadata (irrespective of the method used to enter it) is valid acording tot the validators that are configured in this PEER site.
+Additionally, the system will check that the entered metadata (irrespective of the method used to enter it) is valid according tot the validators that are configured in this PEER site.
 If it isn't valid, the metadata will not be saved and the user will be prompted to enter correct values, with indications, whenever possible, of the detected errors.